wiseman-timelord/Anim-Narrate-Direct/README.md

-# Tts-Narrate-Gen
+# Anim-Narrate-Direct (was Tts-Narrate-Gen)
 Status: Alpha (early version)

 ### Description
-Tts-Narrate-Gen is a Gradio-based interface for generating high-quality narrations from text.
+Anim-Narrate-Direct is an ambitious project to make a "text document in - narrated anim out" kind of program, but is currently a Gradio-based interface for generating high-quality narrations from text.
 It utilizes advanced machine learning models from `speechbrain` to convert text into spoken audio, supporting multiple languages and voices.
 The project is designed to provide a user-friendly interface for generating narrations from sections of text, with support for CUDA-enabled GPUs for accelerated processing.

 ### FEATURES
 - **Gradio Interface**: A web-based interface that allows users to interactively input text and generate narration.